astolap/WaSP/README.md

 This is the WaSP (Warping and Sparse Prediction) light field compression software.
 The program is intended for encoding light fields, such as the [JPEG Pleno datasets](https://jpeg.org/plenodb/lf/pleno_lf/).
 The WaSP algorithm was submitted as proposal to the [JPEG Pleno standardization](https://jpeg.org/jpegpleno/index.html), and is used as the 4D prediction mode in [ISO/IEC DIS 21794-2](https://www.iso.org/standard/74532.html).
 For this reasons, earlier versions of WaSP are also known in the literature as JPEG Pleno verification model (VM) software 1.0 and 1.1.

 The program is developed and maintained by [Pekka Astola](http://www.cs.tut.fi/~astolap/).
+I would like to thank [Pedro Garcia Freitas](https://github.com/pedrogarciafreitas) for his valuable help and discussions during the JPEG Pleno meetings.

 If you plan to use this program for research, remember to cite the following publication,